Updated: Jun 21

 1. Take a moment to find a comfortable sitting position and close your eyes.
 Notice your breathing going in and out, and sense into the part of your body that is hurting the most.
 A sore or constricted part of your body might be loudly calling for your loving attention.
 Place your hand and breath there for one minute.

 2. And now, imagine that you work in a hospital, and a baby or a child has been left on the hospital steps.
 The child is crying.
 Let yourself feel the impact of finding this abandoned child.
-In your imagination, pick up this infant or child, and convey to it, through your body and your heart, and your way of tenderly holding it, that it is safe, and that it is perfectly and truly wanted in this world.
+In your imagination, pick up this infant or child, and convey to it, through your body and your heart, and your way of tenderly holding it, that it is safe, and that it is truly loved and wanted in this world.

 3. Noticing what you do to convey your loving attention to this abandoned child, turn your attention toward the hurting place in your body.
 Convey this same loving attention, without words toward your body, for one minute.

 4. To amplify your nurturing attention, bring to mind the times in your life when you felt loved and valued in a similar way.
-Look into your memory for particular places, people, animals or situations where you felt completely safe and completely wanted.
+Look into your memory for particular places, people, animals or situations where you felt completely safe and completely loved and wanted.
 Bask in the warmth of this loving memory for one to three minutes.

 6. Now, look through your life and memories to see if you can find a part of yourself that is now, or was very much in need of your Inner Nurturer.
 It could be an Inner Child at a certain age or time of life.
 But it could also be a kind of image: like "a wounded animal" or "a butterfly with a crumpled wing."
 Be open to the intuitive image that your wounded self wants to give to you.